sunnyvalechha/Github-git/README.md

 1. Any files which are placed in '**Working directory**' are **untracked**

+git status

  ![image](https://github.com/sunnyvalechha/Github-git/assets/59471885/2217d92b-2dce-4c56-953b-6558231b2511)

+ git status -s >> See files which are not tracked

+ A > added
+ D > Deleted
+ AM > Added & Modified
+ ?  > Not added

+git status -v  >> See modifications of file

 2. Any file which is add by command 'git add filename' moved into staging area.